What is Brainwriting?

 Smartpedia: Brainwriting is a non-verbal creativity technique for idea generation where participants document ideas in writing, share them and continue to develop them individually.

 Brainwriting is a creativity technique for finding ideas or solving problems.
-In contrast to the conventional creativity technique, brainstorming, brainwriting is completely silent.
-Each participant writes his or her ideas on a defined topic – ideally in a predetermined time – on a sheet of paper and makes this paper available to another participant in a subsequent round.
-In this and the following rounds, each participant has the opportunity to describe their own ideas or to develop ideas from other participants.
+In contrast to the classic creativity technique, brainstorming, brainwriting takes place completely quietly.
+Each participant writes his or her ideas on a defined topic – ideally in a predefined time – on a sheet of paper and provides this paper to another participant in a subsequent round.
+In this and the following rounds, each participant has the opportunity to describe further ideas of their own or to develop ideas from other participants.

 The distribution of ideas varies according to the variant used:

 - The 6-3-5 method is probably the best known brainwriting variant.
 It defines a fixed process with 6 participants, 3 ideas per participant and 5 rounds.